ashtom/hkimport/README.md

-# HealthKitImporter
+# HealthKit Importer

-With this project you can import HK data from a device to your simulator/another device To get HK data you can use the default data file in the project or just get one from your device:
+With this Swift 4 project you can import HK data from a device to your simulator/another device To get HK data you can use the default data file in the project or just get one from your device:

 HealthKit App -> User icon -> Export health data ->